 The Business Personal Property Department (BPP) of the Collin Central Appraisal District is responsible for developing fair and uniform market values for business personal property accounts.
-There are four different account types appraised: (1) business personal property, (2) leased assets at multiple locations, (3) commercial aircraft, and (4) vehicles.
+There are four different account types appraised: (1) business personal property, (2) leased assets at multiple locations, (3) commercial aircraft, and (4) utility communications and railroad properties.

-Personnel - The BPP staff consists of three staff appraisers, BPP manager, four support staff and support staff manager.
+Personnel - The BPP staff consists of five staff appraisers, a BPP manager, and support staff.